CrystalySwift/Electrodermal-Response-Lie-Detector/README.md

 ## Project Overview
 **Sweat Truth** is an Analog Electronics project designed to detect physiological stress responses (deception) by monitoring **galvanic skin response (GSR)**.

 The system measures the drastic drop in skin resistance caused by sweat gland activity during stress.
-While commonly known as a "Lie Detector," technically it is an **Electrodermal Activity Monitor**.
+While commonly known as a "Lie Detector," technically it is an **electrodermal activity monitor**.

 **Key Features:**
 * **Analog Signal Processing:** Uses Op-Amp comparators and Wheatstone Bridge principles.